 PI: J. Hofer & H. Busch

-There is consensus among developmental psychologists that the development of a unique identity is the central developmental task of adolescence - an achieved identity is considered to be the healthiest outcome of identity development.
+There is consensus among developmental psychologists that the development of a unique identity is the central developmental task of adolescence - an achieved identity is considered to be the healthiest outcome of identity development, at least in Western cultural contexts.
 Active exploration of potential identity elements leads to stable commitments about what to integrate into one’s identity concept.
-Empirical research has shown that the congruence between implicit and explicit motives has an effect on this process.
-Further investigations were conducted to find out if the ideal of an achieved identity applies as well for non western cultural contexts.
+Empirical research has shown that the congruence between implicit and explicit motives affects this developmental process.
+Further investigations were conducted to examine whether the ideal of an achieved identity applies as well for non-Western cultural contexts.

 PI: A. Chasiotis & J. Hofer